My grandparents, Roger Federer, Shakespeare and Darwin come to dinner

 Jesus is on lots of people’s lists.
 And Adolf Hitler.

 I don’t think I’d want to sit down for a whole dinner with Jesus —that would be intense!
 Plus, I’d have to clean my oven first.
-As for Adolf Hitler, I wouldn’t waste 5 seconds of my time with him.
+As for Adolf Hitler, I wouldn’t waste five seconds of my time with him.

 I would like to have dinner with my birth grandparents, though.

-My father was put up for a adoption at the age of 4 months.
+My father was put up for a adoption at the age of four months.
 He was born at the beginning of the Great Depression to a single mother.
 She tried hard to keep my father, but—she was a single woman at the beginning of the Great Depression.
 Working mothers were frowned on then, and single working mothers were shunned for sure.

 Because of the informal adoption, we always knew who our birth grandmother was.
 She sent gifts at Christmas, and we exchanged letters.
-Unfortunately, both my father and his birth mother died before I got to an age to be curious enough to ask, “So, who was they guy?”
+Unfortunately, both my father and his birth mother died before I got to an age to be curious enough to ask, “So, who was the guy?”
 I have no idea who my birth grandfather was.
 I’d like to know.
 I’d like to sit down across a dining table from both of them and hear their story.
 I’d like to hear how it felt to leave England behind and to land at Pier 21 full of fear and hope for a new life at the same time.
 I’d like to know what she thought of her first Canadian winter.
 I’d like to hear how she and my grandfather met and how they spent their time together.
 Did they go for long walks?
 Have tea?
 Go skating, maybe?”
 Did they love each other?
 Or was she young and taken advantage of?
 And what’s his story?
 So many questions.

 I’d like to have dinner with Roger Federer, too.